bsaleh524/DBD-Killer-AI/README.md

 I would suggest giving the environment another install from conda.
 Obviously, double check your cuda, but once that's good, give it a go and see if it works.
 And by works, i mean runnign a youtube video with the capture card.
 If that works, you are golden my friend.
 All you need for this branch is final cleanup.
 ----

+09/10/25 -- Just a quick note

+I'm just coming back and reading this right now after many months.
+What if instead of doing multiple threads, is it possible to actually just execute each sequence of actions in a row?
+Like pressing the `W` key, `A` key, and moving the mouse a bit to the left.
+Let's assume that currently, it doesn't fully need to be in parallel and we can just do it as is, in order!
+Also, the brain will house the policy.
+Also, we may not need to even do that bounding box closeness issue, i think(?).
+If it'll learn from an image, then maybe we dont need to worry about that?
+Or maybe not.
+I could be wrong.

 -----------
 Project Organization
 ------------